 Sound consists of a tune per character -Colonel Bogey for Colonel Mustard, Onward Christian Soldiers for Rev. Green.
 Otherwise there is little of note, except the curious comment in the instructions that 'The program does appear to pause while producing sounds'.
 Either it does pause, or it doesn't.

 Cluedo may not be the classiest program ever written.
 But it hardly seems to matter.
-You'll buy it if you want to play the hugely succesful game on your Amstrad, and you'll be able to play a proper game even if there are no other humans around.
+You'll buy it if you want to play the hugely successful game on your Amstrad, and you'll be able to play a proper game even if there are no other humans around.

 Other Software by Amsoft: